-We were honored to hear remarks from Patrick Talty, General Manager, US Bank Stadium, and have an engaging discussion with panelists Margaret Anderson Keliher, President & CEO Minnesota High Tech Association; Representative.
+Speakers included Patrick Talty, General Manager, US Bank Stadium, and panelists Margaret Anderson Keliher, President & CEO Minnesota High Tech Association; Representative.
 Joe Hoppe (R-Chaska); and Jonathan Weinhagen – President/CEO Minneapolis Chamber of Commerce.
-Please find some of their insights below and also in the pieceJonathan Weinhagen penned for the Minneapolis Star-Tribune, “How the Super Bowl could bring a super digital future,”
+Some of their insights are below and also in the pieceJonathan Weinhagen penned for the Minneapolis Star-Tribune, “How the Super Bowl could bring a super digital future,”

 We were honored to welcome about 100 guests including Minnesota Representative Lucero, RepresentativePeterson, and Representative Jurgens as well as staff members from the offices of Senator Amy Klobuchar, Senator Al Franken, Representative Erik Paulsen, and the State Senate Majority Leader.